swills1/dnsblock/README.rst

 --------
 This is a Python library used to automatically generate zone files from maintained *Blocklists*.

-The overall intent is to be able to generate zone files tailored to different pieces of software.
+The overall intent is to have one library that can generate zone files tailored to different resolver software.

 It can generate zone files formatted to work with your specific recursive or stub resolver.